McOrts/M5StickC_Nixie_tube_Clock/README.md

 # Nixie tube clock simulated on ESP32 using the device M5Stick-C
 To build a Nixie tube clock is a perpetual project on my mind.
-But they require high voltage, expensive and not easy to be wereable.
+But it requires high voltage, expensive and not easy to be wereable.
 So the feeling I wanted to see was made by software.

 <img src="https://github.com/McOrts/M5StickC_Nixie_tube_Clock/blob/master/images/M5Stick-C.jpg" width="250" align="right" />